whitneyburton/portfolios/students/1703-back/aaron_olsen/20170421-aaron-olsen-m1.md

 ## Areas of Emphasis

-I came into module one with three goals: Fluency in Ruby and OOP, Fast and effecient workflow, and Building a First Layer Network.
+I came into module one with three goals: Fluency in Ruby and OOP, Fast and efficient workflow, and Building a First Layer Network.
 TDD development was added as a fourth goal when it's importance became clear early on.
-1. Fluencey in Ruby and OOP:
+1. Fluency in Ruby and OOP:
     * I've become very comfortable writing in Ruby, to the point where I'm solving most problems directly rather then solving it <i>through</i> Ruby.
 I understand and can use the Ruby API in order to reference and learn new Ruby syntax.
 I have a fluent use of Ruby's basic building blocks; Enumerables, Strings, Arrays, and Hashes.
 I understand how to write the meaning of my code in the code itself and when to use brevity over clarity.
     * Through Ruby I now have a very functional understanding of object oriented programming.
 I follow the SOLID, DRY, and LoD rules to organize my methods, classes, modules, and blocks.
 I have a strong grasp on Object Relational Mapping, how to utilize objects to limit dependencies, and how to break a large problem up with Agile design.
 2. Fast and Efficient Workflow: